 It is happening now; everyone is faced with millions of people no longer in a conventional office.
-For most organizations, this lifestyle change is significant, as we all focus on the new norm and work from home.
-And with all these changes comes the need to support a remote workforce, often in companies where remote working capabilities have not been established.
+For most organizations, this lifestyle change is significant, as we all adapt to the new norm of working from home.
+With all these changes come the need to support a remote workforce, often in companies where remote working capabilities have not yet been established.

-Hence comes the challenge for CIOs and IT professionals to find the best solutions, with short notice, in areas such as general communication like instant messaging or Slack, online meeting solutions like Zoom or Skype and access to applications and data.
-With all these remote solutions being implemented quickly, security cannot afford to fall by the wayside.
+Hence comes the challenge for CIOs and IT professionals to find the best solutions on short notice in areas such as general communication, including instant messaging or Slack, online meeting solutions like Zoom or Skype, and access to applications and data.
+With all these remote solutions being implemented quickly, security cannot afford to be overlooked.
 Remote employees are typically not behind on-premise protections such as web gateways, intrusion detection systems (IDSs), and firewalls.
 Companies can lose much-needed visibility and protection levels.

 Table of contents